-The fast evolution of the cybersecurity field pushes both companies and defenders to stay on top, so need access to the most valuable infosec resources and trends, coupled with hands-on experience, know-how sharing are essential for us.
+The fast evolution of the cybersecurity field pushes both companies and defenders to stay on top, so access to the most valuable infosec resources and trends, coupled with hands-on experience, and know-how sharing is essential for us.

 Events like Black Hat Europe are true catalysts for fostering business relationships in the infosec community and for building brand awareness.
 This is another reason we chose to go to the event and contribute with our experience to the infosec community

 We wanted to showcase our online platform to a larger, international audience and explain how our security tools can simplify IT pros and security professionals’ work.